SilkRose/Pony/stories/love-licks/love-licks.md

 I write it down and Pinkie licks, 'Yes.'

-*I can use go in clue for the next word, probably.*
+*I can use go in the clue for the next word, probably.*

 *Aha.*